What is Probate and what does a Probate Lawyer do? Think of it as the necessary legal steps to get your inheritance. .

 *Disbursements and GST not included.

-WHAT OUR CLIENTS ARE SAYING ABOUT OUR SERVICE
+WHAT OUR CLIENTS SAY ABOUT OUR SERVICE

 “It is great to engage PKWA as they handled matters professionally, are fast and reliable.
 Matters are communicated in simple and easy-to-understand terms minus the legal jargon.
 I would like to thank Mr Firdaus for his assistance in preparing the Letters of Administration for me.”